vanducng/datafold-docs/docs/integrations/git/github.md

 :::

 :::info Prerequisites
-* Your Datafold user must have admin permissions
+* Datafold admin permissions
-* Your GitHub account must be a member of the GitHub organization where the app is to be installed
+* Your GitHub account must be a member of the GitHub organization where the Datafold app is to be installed
-* Approval from a GitHub repo admin or GitHub organization owner is required
+* Approval of your request to add the Datafold app to your repo must be granted by a GitHub repo admin or GitHub organization owner
 :::

 To begin, navigate to **Admin** -> **Settings**.
 Then, click on Git in the sidebar to configure a new GitHub integration.